Miss BumBum Suzy Cortez Is Peachy-Perfect In A Hot Pink Bikini

 Suzy Cortez is officially in bikini mode.
-Miss BumBum has proven a bit of a headline-maker of late: just recently, the Latina ditched her underwear for a bare-bootied shot in roller skates and knee-high socks, as The Inquisitr reported.
-Today hasn’t brought a skater girl image from the social media sensation, but it has brought a bikini – and multiple photos.
-The star has updated her account with a sizzling reminder of just why she’s earned her title, although one look at this girl’s built and pert rear would likely have anyone crowning her Miss BumBum.
+Miss BumBum has proven a bit of a headline-maker of late.
+Just recently, the Latina ditched her underwear for a bare-bootied shot in roller skates and knee-high socks, as The Inquisitr reported.
+Today hasn’t brought a skater girl image from the social media sensation, but it has brought a bikini that was showcased multiple photos.
+The star has updated her account with a sizzling reminder of just why she’s earned her title, although one look at this girl’s body and pert rear would likely have anyone crowning her Miss BumBum.

 Today’s first photo showed Suzy striking a rear-flaunting pose as she showcased her ultra eye-catching booty by a pool.
 The brunette was seen standing with her hands placed on the pool’s edge, with fans able to see hints of the star’s pink bikini, although the black elements of the two-piece manifested most here.
 The star appeared with her head turned to the side, affording a view of her beautiful face from behind a pair of shades.

 The second snap posted by Suzy showed her in lounging mode.
 Suzy had been photographed from above, with the camera taking her killer frame in full length as she lay on her back with a large hat covering her head.
-This snap wasn’t delivering the famous rear, but it did see Suzy’s pink two-piece manifest better.
+This snap wasn’t delivering the famous rear, but it did see Suzy’s pink two-piece better.

 The third image was a real killer.
-Here, the model was lying poolside with her arched back accentuating her curves, with the model also appearing to almost look at the camera.
+Here, the model was lying poolside with her arched back accentuating her curves, also appearing to almost look at the camera.

 View this post on Instagram